The guitarguitar Interview: Peter Hook

 GG: That’s huge.

 PH: Yeah, I was like, ‘fucking ‘ell, that’s amazing!’
 I spent a lot of my career, the peak of my youth actually, playing the same bloody songs over and over again.
 Bloody boring!
 It was a really sad little rut that New Order fell into.
-(I laugh) Just paying the same 17 songs over and over.
+(I laugh) Just playing the same 17 songs over and over.

 GG: Yeah, that’s death for a musician, isn’t it?